taituo/gitlab_pipeline_mock/EXAMPLE.md

 # Usage Examples

 This guide shows how to exercise the mock GitLab pipeline trigger service using `curl` once the app is running locally (`make run`).
 Replace placeholders as needed.
+Explore the live API contract at `http://localhost:8000/docs` or fetch the raw schema from `/openapi.json`.

 ## Trigger a pipeline with preset scenario